 Right-wing sectarianism is a self-marginalizing, self-defeating tendency, and it could not come at a worse time, for the historical moment has never been more receptive to white identity politics.
 More people are looking to us for answers than ever before.
 We must develop new platforms, spokesmen, and messages to try reach and convert every white group: every age group, every social class, every religion, every ethnic group, every interest group, every subculture — everyone.
 This is how white identity politics will attain complete cultural and political hegemony.
 But instead of outreach, the movement is turning inward.

-The problem started last fall, just before Trump was elected, with the Alt Right “brand” war.
+The problem started in the Fall of 2016, just before Trump was elected, with the Alt Right “brand” war.
 Large numbers of half-baked civic nationalists and cultural libertarians suddenly started calling themselves “Alt Right,” because they supported Trump and wanted to distance themselves from movement conservatism.
 I saw this as an opportunity to embrace, not a threat to repulse.
 After all, you can only convert people to White Nationalism who aren’t already White Nationalists, and you can only convert them if they are willing to listen to you.
 And, for a time, they were willing to listen.

 The Alt Right “brand” was a White Nationalist entryist and outreach project from the very start.
 But the Alt Right worked best for White Nationalists by not being exclusively associated with White Nationalism.
 Normies would never try the Alt Right on for size if it were an exclusively White Nationalist movement, much less associated with people like Nazis and the KKK.
 The Left, of course, understands the power of such associations to freeze thought and action on the Right, which is why Leftists trot them out time and again.